 For many children the benefits of sponsorship are proving to be far broader and deeper than the financial support alone.
 Sponsorship is expanding horizons and giving the children a sense of worth as they realize that they are valued and loved.

 How to sponsor a child

 Please contact Fiona if you are interested in sponsoring a child at Lesedi.
 We will provide details of a suitable child, including a photo and some background information.

-We endeavour to make the sponsorship experience as personal as possible.
+We endeavor to make the sponsorship experience as personal as possible.
 The children write to their sponsors (or the younger ones do a drawing) once per term.
 Mostly we send these notes/drawings by email to minimize costs.
 However, we normally send a card and photo at Christmas by regular mail.
 We encourage sponsors to write if they wish to do so.
 Our pupils love to hear from their sponsors, who they call their “special friends”.
 Exchanging letters and photos is a great way to build a relationship with your sponsor child.

 We obviously hope each sponsor will build a long-term relationship with their sponsor child and continue sponsorship for many years, but we recognize that circumstances change over time.
 Should a sponsor decide not to continue, we would ensure another sponsor is found for that child.
 There is certainly no obligation to continue sponsorship throughout a child's education!
 It is also important to be aware that we cannot guarantee your sponsor child will remain at Lesedi throughout their education.
 Families may be quite mobile in the search for work, and children sometimes move to live with other family members.
 If your sponsor child leaves Lesedi for any reason we hope you will consider switching your sponsorship to another child.